Table of Contents

-Leaving your shelter, leaving your home during a crisis is counter to your instincts and to what many experts recommend.
-However, there may be situations where staying in your home or even in your community is life-threatening.
+Leaving your home during a crisis is against your instincts and what many experts recommend.
+However, there may be situations where staying in your home or around your community is life-threatening.

-Making the decision to leave your home may well be one of the most difficult decisions you make during a disaster.
-Situations that may force you to leave your home can include a nuclear detonation where radioactive fallout is a threat along with a chemical or biological attack.
+Leaving everything behind may be one of the most difficult decisions you make during a disaster.
+Situations that may force you to leave your home include a nuclear detonation where radioactive fallout is a threat with a chemical or biological attack.

 Create a Bug Out Plan

-Some individuals and families will convince themselves they would never leave their home under any circumstance.
+Some individuals and families will convince themselves they would never leave their homes under any circumstance.
 This means they have not planned for evacuation because they refuse to accept the fact they may have to.
 Once reality strikes, however, and the disaster is looming, people will evacuate.
 That’s why it’s better to be prepared in advance, even if it hurts your sentiments.
 But nothing is much more important than life.

 Without the proper planning, you can flee one crisis only to be thrust into another.
 Start now looking at alternative locations (bug-out-locations).
-Use online mapping software that shows terrain and natural resources along with population density to help you find an area to evacuate to.
+Use online mapping software that shows terrain, nature, and population density to help you find an area to evacuate.

-You should be able to get to the location using only half of a fuel tank, and the other half is for getting back home or moving from an alternative location.
-Service stations may not be in operation, and if they are, there may be a fuel shortage, so do not assume you can refuel along the route.
+You should be able to get to the location using only half of a fuel tank, and the other half is for returning home or moving from an alternative place.
+Service stations may not be in operation, but if they are, there may be a fuel shortage, so do not assume you can refuel along the route.

 Locate parks that are far enough away from large metropolitan areas to be safe from nuclear, chemical, or biological fallout.
 Further, you will be close to the natural resources that will help you tremendously in the crisis.

-Map out various routes to your destination, and make sure you avoid bridges, tunnels, and elevated highways because you can become trapped in these areas.
-Use back roads as much as possible because most people will use the most logical routes, which will result in traffic jams.
+Map out various routes to your destination, and ensure you avoid bridges, tunnels, and elevated highways to not get trapped anywhere.
+Use back roads as much as possible because most people will use the most logical routes, resulting in traffic jams.